prampec/IotWebConf/README.md

   - Support ESP32
   - We might want to add a "verify password" field.

+## Known issues
+  - It is reported, that there might be unstable working with different lwIP variants.
+If you experiment serious problems, try to select another lwIP varian for your board in the Tools menu!
+(Tested with "v2 Lower Memory" version.)

 ## Credits
 Although IotWebConf started without being influenced by any other solutions, in the final code you can find some segments borrowed from the WiFiManager library.
   - https://github.com/tzapu/WiFiManager